Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence: Quantum optics of an asymmetric and unbalanced beam splitter

-which is illustrated in Fig.~\ref{SMFig5}.
-For ideal single magnon input, we can see the interference visibility rising close to 1 as the average coherent state light photon number drops to levels much lower than one, as Ref.~\cite{Rarity2005Nonclassical} predicts, while for nonideal single magnon input, it rises first and then drops towards zero, as we measured in Fig.~\ref{Fig3} of the main text.
+which we can get from Fig.~\ref{SMFig5}.
+For ideal single magnon input, we can see the interference visibility rising close to 1 as the average coherent state light photon number drops to levels much lower than one, as Ref.~\cite{Rarity2005Nonclassical} predicts, while for nonideal single magnon input, it rises first and then drops towards zero, as we measured in Fig. 3 of the main text.